unb-faas/orama/README.md

  - Database: a Postgres standalone instance;
  - Orchestrator: a Node.js + Express + Swagger + Terraform application that process provisioning and deprovisiong requests;
  - Benchmarker: a Node.js + Express + Swagger + JMeter application that process benchmark requests and can be installed in the same host where the other services are installed or be installed isolated in remove machines;
- - Kafka: a Apache Kafka + Zookeeper messages manager that distributes the benchmarks jobs to remote workers, such as Benchmarkers;
+ - Kafka: a Apache Kafka messages manager that distributes the benchmarks jobs to remote workers, such as Benchmarkers;
  - Halsteader: a complexity metrics extractor that uses halstead;
  - Predictor: a machine learning predictor pré-trained, encapsulated in a Flask (python) API.